Iron Gwazi vs Gwazi: Battle of Busch Gardens Wooden Coasters

 Iron Gwazi

-Iron Gwazi finishes with a turnaround into an ejector airtime hill, and a sharp left turn slamming into the final break stop.
+To wrap it up, Iron Gwazi goes into a turnaround that leads to an epic ejector airtime hill, followed by a quick left turn that brings you right into the final brake stop.

 Busch Gardens Tampa Bay Christmas Town with Iron Gwazi in the background